twilight-wizard/nixmentors/Lab4-Monitoring/Lab4.md

 facility.level  destination

-You can see examples of this in the rsyslog.conf file where commented lines describe who gets what messagae go.
-We want the server to get everything that our client gets or does.
+You can see examples of this in the rsyslog.conf file where the commented lines describe who gets what messages.
+In this case want the server to receive all the log events of the client.

 On the clients, at the bottom, add these lines:
 ```bash